Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.english.txt

 HISTORY

+Version 7:
+-Ophyllis should reply correctly after Imoen's interjection -Imoen should start her correct dialogue at the Sewer exit -more interjections in SoD
+-more lines altered from "searching for Imoen" to "going after Irenicus" -typo corrections
+-added UnderstandMouseMagic to credits
+-Internal restructure: texts will be copied to "autotra" folder before used in game (and converting them to utf8 for EE) and using marker file so text conversion is done only once; Russian version now uses English setup.tra directly.
+-added check to tp2 to forbid installation after EET_End -corrected entry for "Beregost_House08_L2" on cpmvars.tpas

 Version 6:
 -Added Russian version by Raza, stn & Arcanecoast Team
 - Imoen should not die instead of Ophyllis after interjecting into his (last) dialogue